gamefuldev/website/content/_index.md

 ## Welcome friends!

-We are Gameful, a remote indie studio building fun experiences.
+We are a remote indie studio building fun experiences.
 Thanks for checking out our website.

 To learn more about us, [click here](/about).